 In the town of Binissalem – the heart of one of Mallorca’s two main DO wine-producing areas – the annual wine harvest fair (the Festa des Vermar) has been underway for a few days and ends this coming weekend.
 If you happen to be on Mallorca on Saturday 24th September, head for Binissalem to be part of the festivities, which include a parade of themed floats, wine tasting fair, and late-night dancing in the square to local bands and a DJ.
 It’ll be a lively affair …

 Just a short drive from this hub of wine production is the gorgeous hideaway hamlet of Biniagual and, a little outside it, the Bodega Biniagual, which produces award-winning wines – 70 per cent of which are exported (mainly to Switzerland).

-Here are some images of the hamlet and, below, a link to my article about Bodega Biniagual just published in Insiders Abroad magazine.
+Here are some of my photos of the hamlet of Biniagual and, below, a link to my article about Bodega Biniagual published in Insiders Abroad magazine.

 Read more about Biniagual here (from page 34)